 Charging an electric vehicle is a challenge

 A few years ago, charging stations were few and far between.
-Today, there are over 131,000 charging stations for electric vehicle drivers across Europe.
+Today, nearly 200,000 terminals are available to electric vehicle drivers in Europe.
 The Z.E.
 Trip app, paired with the R-LINK navigation system, allows you to locate and choose charging stations along your route and get there easily, and the smartphone app Z.E.
 Pass makes it easy to pay for your charge regardless of the station.

 Electric vehicles are only suitable for the city